 The agent loop check

-The whole point of this module: when CI fails, can the agent recover without you?
+The whole point of this lesson: when CI fails, can the agent recover without you?

 Create a feature branch with a deliberate bug that only CI catches—something environment-specific.
 One easy option: a test that uses a local-only environment variable (process.env.MY_MACHINE) and fails when CI runs it on a fresh Linux box.